Motor racing-Vowles joins Williams from Mercedes as new F1 team boss | Sports-Games

 "It's an honour to join a team with such an incredibly rich heritage.
 The team is an icon of our sport, one I greatly respect, and I am very much looking forward to the challenge," said Vowles.
 "Mercedes have been hugely supportive on my journey, and we part on excellent terms after over 20 years of working in Brackley."

-Vowles has been director of motorsport strategy at Mercedes for the past four years and has played a part in winning nine constructors' championships and 120 races.
-He has been in Formula One for 21 years and worked for Mercedes predecessors British American Racing (BAR), Honda and Brawn GP at Brackley.
+Vowles, who has led motorsport strategy at Mercedes for the past four years and has played a part in winning nine constructors' championships and 120 races, also ruled out Williams becoming a 'B' team or 'mini-Mercedes'.
+He has been in Formula One for 21 years, starting out with Mercedes' predecessors British American Racing (BAR), Honda and Brawn GP at Brackley.

-Brawn GP won the constructors' and drivers' world championships in 2009 with Jenson Button and Vowles has also been involved in six of Lewis Hamilton's seven driver's titles.
+Brawn GP won the constructors' and drivers' world championships in 2009 with Jenson Button and Vowles has also been an important figure in six of Lewis Hamilton's seven driver's titles.
 "I am grateful for everything (Mercedes boss) Toto (Wolff) and the team have provided, and it has been such a special experience to journey together through failure and success," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)